HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 This example is the same as the previous example above, except the digital signature cannot be verified.
 However, the interaction it illustrates would be the same whether the attachment was a digitally signed C-CDA, FHIR Document, or QuestionnaireResponse.

-- In this example, the Provider submits the patient's active conditions to the Payer to support a <span class="bg-success" markdown="1">claim</span><!-- new-content -->.
+- In this example, the Provider submits the patient's active conditions to the Payer to support a claim .
 - Unlike the previous example, the Payer cannot verify the signature because the certificate is expired.
 - An HTTP `400 Bad Request` and OperationOutcome are returned.